techidaily/site-games-able/source/_posts/discord-for-mac-users-step-by-step-setup-instructions.md

 [Installation files on macOS are called DMG files](https://www.makeuseof.com/what-is-a-dmg-file/) .
 You should download Discord's DMG file from its website by following these steps:

-1. Go to[Discord's download page](https://discord.com/download) on your browser.
+1. Go to [Discord's download page](https://discord.com/download) on your browser.
 ![Download for Mac button on the Discord website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/download-for-mac-button-on-the-discord-website.jpeg)
 2. Click**Download for Mac** , and a Finder window will appear for you to choose the location to save Discord's installation file.
 ![Saving Discord to Downloads on macOS](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/saving-discord-to-downloads-on-macos.jpeg)